 Item Description Card Reader The card reader allows you to use the following digital storage cards: SD / MMC/ M\$ MMC (MultiMedia Card) / RSMMC SD (Secure Digital) / Mini SD / SDHC / SDXC MS (Memory Stick) / MS Pro / MS Duo Push the card into the slot and it will appear as a removable device.
-DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer. === DisplayPort / Mini DisplayPort The DisplayPort is a digital display interface standard that allows a digital audio/video interconnect, between the computer and its external display or a home-theater system.
-The Mini DisplayPort is a miniatuarized version of the DisplayPort. e-SATA / USB 3.0 Combo Port 3.0 e-SATA This e-SATA (external Serial Advanced Technology Attachment) port allows you to plug-in external Serial ATA hard drives.
-This port also serves as a USB 3.0 port.

-Item Description HDMI-Out Port The HDMI-Out (High-Definition Multimedia Interface) port is an audio/video connector interface for transmitting uncompressed digital streams.
-This allows you to connect an external monitor, TV or Flat Panel Display etc. as a display device (see "Attaching Other Displays" on page C - 21) by means of a HDMI cable.
-Note that HDMI carries both audio and video signals.
-Headphone-Out Jack Headphones or speakers may be connected through this jack.
+DC-In Jack Plug the supplied AC/DC adapter into this jack to power your computer. e-SATA/USB 2.0 Port /e-SATA This is a combined e-SATA (external Serial Advanced Technology Attachment)/ USB 2.0 compatible port.
+Plug external Serial ATA hard drives into this e-SATA ( external Serial Advanced Technology Attachment ) port.
+See "USB 3.0 Port" on page A - 5 for further USB port information.
+HDMI-Out Port The HDMI-Out ( High-Definition Multimedia Interface ) port is an audio/video connector interface for transmitting uncompressed digital streams.
+This allows you to connect an external monitor, TV or Flat Panel Display etc. as a display device (see "Configuring an External Display (NVIDIA)" on page C - 6) by means of a HDMI cable.
+Note that HDMI carries both audio and video signals (see "HDMI Audio Configuration" on page C - 17).

+Item Description Headphone-Out Jack Headphones or speakers may be connected through this jack.
 Note : Set your system's volume to a reduced level before connecting to this jack.
 Line-In Jack The Line-In jack allows you to play audio sources through the computer's speakers.
 Note that audio input through Line-in will default to the mute setting.
-To set up your audio sources to play through the Line-in jack go to the Sound panel and make sure the Mute box is not ticked.
+To set up your audio sources to play through the Line-in jack go to the Sound control panel and make sure the Mute box is not ticked.
 Microphone-In Jack Plug an external microphone in to this jack to record on your computer.

-Item Description Mini-IEEE 1394a Port This allows high-speed connection to various peripheral devices, e.g. external disk drives and digital cameras (see note below).
-1394 IEEE 1394a The Mini-IEEE 1394 ports only support SELF POWERED IEEE 1394 devices.
 RJ-45 LAN Jack This port supports LAN (Network) functions.
 Note: Broadband (e.g. ADSL) modems usually connect to the LAN port.
-S/PDIF-Out Jack This S/PDIF (Sony/Philips Digital Interface Format) Out Port allows you to connect your DVD-capable PC to a Dolby AC-3 compatible receiver for "5.1" or 'dts' surround sound.
+S/PDIF-Out Jack This S/PDIF ( Sony/Philips Digital Interface Format ) Out Port allows you to connect your DVD-capable PC to a Dolby AC-3 compatible receiver for "5.1" or 'dts' surround sound.
 Security Lock Slot To prevent possible theft, a Kensington-type lock can be attached to this slot.
 Locks can be purchased at any computer store.